-Leasehold properties in Moulton with more than 100 years left on the lease are sometimes regarded as a ‘virtual freehold’.
-This is where the lease value the same as a freehold interest in your property.
-In such situations there is often little upside in purchasing the freehold unless savings on ground rent and estate charges justify it.
+Leasehold properties in Moulton with more than one hundred years left on the lease are often referred to as ‘virtual freehold’.
+This is where the lease value the same as a freehold interest in your premises.
+In such situations there is often little to be gained by purchasing the reversionary interest unless savings on ground rent and service charges justify it.

 | Lender | Requirement |